 Yet even experienced leaders make costly mistakes when working across cultures.
 The good news?
-These mistakes are preventable.
+These leadership mistakes are preventable.
 In this article, we explore five common pitfalls in cross-cultural leadership — and how you can avoid them.

 1. Assuming Your Leadership Style Works Everywhere

-One of the most common errors is believing that a leadership style that works well at home will automatically work abroad.
+One of the most common leadership mistakes is believing that a leadership style that works well at home will automatically work abroad.
 Directness, swift decision-making, and individual accountability may be praised in countries such as the United States or Germany — but could create tension in more consensus-driven cultures like Japan or Sweden.

 How to Avoid It: